reumandc/ReumanWalter_ESA_StatisticalMethodsWebinar/README.md

 Jon Walter and Dan Reuman as part of the ESA/Ecological Forecasting Initiative Webinar, 5/6/24, 12:00pm EDT.
 The idea behind this repo is to provide the complete, reproducible workflow for all the analysis and simulations that went into the talk, as well as the latex which produced the talk slides themselves.
+A recording of the tlk itself can be found here https://www.youtube.com/watch?v=sxVHFwAkhdA.

 ## How to reproduce the workflow